zenasaw/T-lab-Rental-prediction/README.md

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)
+(Provide more detailed overview of the project.
+Talk a bit about your data sources and what questions and hypothesis you are exploring.
+What specific data analysis/visualization and modelling work are you using to solve the problem?
+What blockers and challenges are you facing?
+Feel free to number or bullet point things here)
+I was initially facing difficulty in setting up my github to my visual studio code.
+Understandning how to download everything and inputing all the coding in the terminal is the hardest part.
+Learning how to code afterwords is much easier as there are straight manuals for it.
+I utilized all the lessons provided so that I can solve the retal-pricing T-lab.